icl-utk-edu/papi/src/components/rocp_sdk/README.md

     PAPI_ROCP_SDK_ROOT/include/rocprofiler-sdk
     PAPI_ROCP_SDK_ROOT/lib

+### Counter Collection Modes

+The default mode is device sampling, which allows counter collection during the execution of a kernel.
+If a PAPI user wants to use dispatch mode, they must set the environment variable: **PAPI\_ROCP\_SDK\_DISPATCH\_MODE** before initializing PAPI.

+Example:

+    export PAPI_ROCP_SDK_DISPATCH_MODE=1

-### Unusual installations
+### Unusual Installations

 For the ROCP\_SDK component to be operational, it must find the dynamic library `librocprofiler-sdk.so` at runtime.
 This is normally found in the standard directory structure mentioned above.
-For unusual installations that do not follow this structure, the user may provide the full path to the library using the environment variable: **ROCP\_SDK\_LIB**.
+For unusual installations that do not follow this structure, the user may provide the full path to the library using the environment variable: **PAPI\_ROCP\_SDK\_LIB**.

 Example:

-    export PAPI_SDK_LIB=/opt/rocm-6.3.2/lib/librocprofiler-sdk.so.0
+    export PAPI_ROCP_SDK_LIB=/opt/rocm-6.3.2/lib/librocprofiler-sdk.so.0

 Note that this variable takes precedence over PAPI\_ROCP\_SDK\_ROOT.